OUDSL/arcgisstorymaps/index.md

 * **block quotes**
 * or **bulleted and numbered lists**

 Here's an example of the combined functionality of a section in the side panel (with each design decision highlighted in red).
-I recentered and zoomed the map (to a particular neighborhood); I had the map display a detail pop-up of a particular datapoint; I have the overview map displayed in the corner; the legend can drop-down from the top; I have contextualizing imagery, video, and description in the Side Panel.
+I re-centered and zoomed the map (to a particular neighborhood); I had the map display a detail pop-up of a particular datapoint; I have the overview map displayed in the corner; the legend can drop-down from the top; I have contextualizing imagery, video, and description in the Side Panel.

 ![ArcGIS Story Map Journal final example](images/storymap12.PNG)